wagtail/wagtail/docs/contributing/developing.rst

 Testing
 ~~~~~~~

-From the root of the Wagtail codebase, run the following command to run all the tests:
+From the root of the Wagtail codebase, run the following command to run all the Python tests:

 .. code-block:: console